 Artist’s Magazine, Cat’s Magazine, Charlotte’s Best Magazine, Ship to Shore Cookbook Series, How You Can Tell If You’re A Race Fan!, NationsBank ad, The Education Center-Children’s publications (Greensboro, NC) and “Foot Fetish” self-published comic book.

-- Worked as an art director , Herff-Jones yearbook company in Charlotte, NC
+- Art director, Herff-Jones yearbook company in Charlotte, NC

 - In Charlotte, NC he taught painting at:

-Queens University and now he teaches painting and illustration at Central Piedmont community college, Art Plus, and for the Bechtler Museum of Modern Art.
+Queens University, Central Piedmont community college, Art Plus, The Bechtler Museum of Modern Art and other local schools.